Hazrat Mirza Ghulam Ahmad

 the category of auliya.
 He is here comparing the followers

-of Moses with the followers of the Holy Prophet Muhammad, and
+of Moses with the followers of the Holy Prophet Muhammad, and saying

-saying that while a large number of prophets arose among the Israelites
+that while a large number of prophets arose among the Israelites

 it was not a result of their following Moses but they were directly

-chosen by God; however among Muslims thousands of auliya
+chosen by God; however among Muslims thousands of auliya and

-a result of following the Holy Prophet Muhammad.
+of following the Holy Prophet Muhammad.

 So the question is, in what lies the superiority of the Muslim